Personal and Public Health

 If you are self-isolating because you have COVID-19 symptoms, you can leave your home when meeting three criteria:

-- Other respiratory symptoms (cough, shortness of breath) have improved; AND
+- Other symptoms have improved; AND

 If you tested positive for COVID-19 but remained asymptomatic, you can leave your home if: